 Rabbits make great pets.
 They don’t disturb the peace, they don’t hunt birds and rodents, and they don’t require constant walking and training.
 Coupled with the fact that they are cute and full of character, this has made them a hugely popular choice of pet in recent years.

 But it’s not just about keeping you happy, it’s about delivering the bunny bliss your pet deserves.
 With a hutch and run, you’ve provided a cosy home.
 But add the Zippi Rabbit Tunnel System, and you’ve got a wonderful warren that represents the ultimate des res for rabbits.

-This entry was posted in Pet Advice on November 21st, 2018 by linnearask
+This entry was posted in Rabbits on November 21st, 2018 by linnearask

 It doesn’t matter if you’ve already put up your tree or you’re a total Scrooge, if you’ve got dogs or guinea pigs, if you’re looking for a new home for your rabbit or just a treat for you chickens – there’s something for everyone in the Omlet Christmas Sale!

 THE CHRISTMAS SALE HAS NOW ENDED